 Option Description Gateway Devices By default, gateway devices are ignored by rules- based detections because they can result in redundant or frequent detections.
 Select this option to identify potential issues with gateway devices such as your firewalls, routers, and NAT gateways.
+Outbound Tor Nodes By default, outbound connections to known Tor nodes are ignored by rules-based detections because they can result in low-value detections in environments with minimal Tor traffic.
+Select this option to identify detections on outbound connections to known Tor nodes if your environment observes substantial outgoing Tor traffic.
 Inbound Tor Nodes By default, inbound connections from known Tor nodes are ignored by rules-based detections because they can result in low-value detections in environments with minimal Tor traffic.
 Select this option to identify detections on inbound connections from known Tor nodes if your environment observes substantial incoming Tor traffic.
-Outbound Tor Nodes By default, outbound connections to known Tor nodes are ignored by rules-based detections because they can result in low-value detections in environments with minimal Tor traffic.
-Select this option to identify detections on outbound connections to known Tor nodes if your environment observes substantial outgoing Tor traffic.

 Option Description Accelerated Beaconing Detection By default, the ExtraHop system detects potential beaconing events over HTTP and SSL.
 Select this option to detect beaconing events faster than the default detection.
 Note that enabling this option can increase the detection of beaconing events that are not malicious.
+IDS Detections By default, ExtraHop systems with connected Intrusion Detection System (IDS) sensors 2 only generate detections for traffic inside your network.
+Select this option to generate IDS detections for traffic that is inbound from an external endpoint.
+Note that enabling this option can significantly increase the number of IDS detections.
 Privileged Active Directory Accounts Specify regular expressions (regex) that match privileged Active Directory accounts in your environment.
 The parameter list includes a default list of regular expressions for common privileged accounts that you can edit.
 The ExtraHop system identifies privileged accounts and tracks account activity in Kerberos records and metrics.
-Allowed DNS Sinkhole IP Addresses Specify sinkhole IP addresses that are allowed to be returned in DNS query responses that you want rules-based detections to ignore.
-Specify a valid IP address or CIDR block.
 Allowed Public DNS Servers Specify public DNS servers allowed in your environment that you want rules-based detections to ignore.
 Specify a valid IP address or CIDR block.
 Allowed HTTP CONNECT Targets Specify URIs that your environment can access through the HTTP CONNECT method.
-URIs must be formatted as <hostname>:<port number="">.
-Wildcards and Regex are not supported.</port></hostname> If you do not specify a value, detections that rely on this parameter are not generated.
+URIs must be formatted as <hostname>:<port number>.
+Wildcards and Regex are not supported.
+If you do not specify a value, detections that rely on this parameter are not generated.